 Each new standing task a toddler masters has different requirements for trunk stability and maintaining balance - these requirements are specific to the task, and learning a new task involves adapting available solutions to the new task.

 This means that a toddler's balance abilities can only be trained in relation to a specific task.

-A constraints led approach to motor learning is based on the understanding that an infant or toddler's ability to successfully achieve a desired movement goal resides in the interaction between the child, the task and the social and physical environment (C-T-E).
+A constraints led approach to motor learning is based on the understanding that an infant or toddler's ability to successfully achieve a desired movement goal resides in the interaction between the task, the individual child and the social and physical environment (T-I-E).